Sylius/Sylius/docs/book/themes/themes.rst

 How to create themes?
 ---------------------

-Let's see how to customize the view of cart widget inside of your custom theme.
+Let's see how to customize the login view inside of your custom theme.

 1. Inside of the ``app/themes/`` directory create a new directory for your theme: